Nematjan Zakirov

-Nematjan Zakirov (Нематжан Закиров; born 1 January 1962) is a former Kyrgyzstani international footballer.
-Head coach FC Neftchi Kochkor-Ata.
+Nematjan Zakirov (Нематжан Закиров; born 1 January 1962) is a Kyrgyzstani football coach and former footballer, who is currently the head coach of the Kyrgyzstan women's national football team.

 Career

 Club

 Born in Kochkor-Ata, Zakirov began playing football with local side Alga Frunze in the Soviet leagues.
 In 1992, he moved to Bulgaria for a spell with Pirin Blagoevgrad in the A PFG.
 After 1.5 seasons with Pirin, Zakirov joined second division side Velbazhd Kyustendil.

 Following his stint in Bulgaria, Zakirov went to Kazakhstan where he played for Astana and Zhetysu.
 He finished his playing career back in Kyrgyzstan with SKA-PVO Bishkek.

 International

 Zakirov made five appearances and scored one goal for Kyrgyzstan national football team from 1999 to 2000.

 Managerial

 After he retired from playing, Zakirov became a football coach.
 He led Kyrgyzstan from 2003 to 2005, and again in 2007.

 Zakirov managed Kyrgyzstan League side FC Abdysh-Ata Kant, and its second division farm team FC Zhivoye Pivo before becoming the manager of Alga Bishkek in February 2013.
 He resigned in February 2014.